 Ding.
 Filled with dread and fatigue, you receive the reminder for yet another online meeting.
 Virtual meetings have turned into an essential part of our workdays.
 While they help us navigate a socially distanced world, it’s hard to replace the benefits of a good old in-person meeting in the office space.
 Here’re five reasons why.

 1. Better communication

 Online communication can be convenient, but it lacks one key benefit.
-It’s much more difficult to read the body language of the participants (as opposed to when you're gathered at the office space).
+It’s much more difficult to read the body language of the participants (as opposed to when you're gathered in the office space).
 And words are just a small part of the way we communicate.

-In fact, research found that about 60-80% of what is communicated is through body language.
+In fact, the research found that about 60-80% of what is communicated is through body language.
 Thus, the correct use and understanding of it serve as an effective communication tool to help in the workplace and drive the organization’s success.